Teen Therapy in Lacey, Washington

 The growing distance can leave you feeling disconnected and alone, while the teen you deeply care for silently faces intense challenges.
 You remember their bright smile and enthusiasm, but right now, it seems buried by constant worry or restless energy.

 There is hope, and resilience can be rebuilt.
-Therapy designed specifically for teens can help them safely express their fears, manage emotions and find balance again.
+Therapy designed specifically for teens can help them safely express their fears, manage anxiety and find balance again.
 I meet teens where they are at and walk along side them through this journey.

 Most Teens Face Challenges and Have Days that Feel Overwhelming